OUR CURRICULUM

 kid-grit is grounded in seminal research, CASEL and Building Blocks for Learning (Stafford-Brizard, K., 2016) which provides educators a framework for working with students.
 This framework calls out measures of healthy development, school readiness, mindsets for self and school, perseverance and independence and sustainability, as critical to the development of the whole child.
 At kid-grit, we wholeheartedly agree!
 Young people need a progressive, multi-tiered approach to develop a life leading to improved performance on all school and academic measures.

-• It is CASEL aligned.
+• CASEL aligned

-• Family and home activities.
+• Family and home activities

-• Pre and post evaluations.
+• Pre and post evaluations

-Expected outcomes/goals:
+Expected Outcomes/Goals:

 • Less disciplinary activity, increased attendance, positive shift in school, classroom or programmatic climate.